itf/6s092/courses/IAP19/PS/PS07/content.md

 csq_prompt = "Which of these could be a valid data structure?
-Remember we are using the Word-RAM model of computation." csq_renderer = "checkbox" csq_soln = [1,0,0,1] csq_options = ['An array', 'The prime numbers less than $300$', 'Afrequency table', 'An array with a counter for the total number of elements that gets updated with insertions/deletions'] csq_explanation = "Arrays are just blocks of words according to the Word-RAM model.
+Remember we are using the Word-RAM model of computation." csq_renderer = "checkbox" csq_soln = [1,0,0,1] csq_options = ['An array', 'The prime numbers less than $300$', 'A frequency table', 'An array with a counter for the total number of elements that gets updated with insertions/deletions'] csq_explanation = "Arrays are just blocks of words according to the Word-RAM model.
 The last one also provides an operation on the data that is stored by an array."
 </question>